Vectorface/whip/README.md

 # Whip [![Build Status](https://travis-ci.org/Vectorface/whip.svg?branch=master)](https://travis-ci.org/Vectorface/whip)

-Whip (Whip) is a lightweight class for returning a client's IP address in PHP.
+Whip (stands for Which Ip) is a lightweight class for returning a client's IP address in PHP.

 ## The Problem